VisionDepth/VisionDepth3D/README.md

 - Description: Specifies the number of frames processed in each batch.
 - Default: 10
 - Effect: Larger batch sizes may improve performance but require more VRAM.

-### Backward Warping Model
-- Description: A trained deep learning model that corrects divergence shifts in stereoscopic 3D rendering.
-It predicts and applies warp transformations to align left and right frames, ensuring a more natural depth perception.
-- Default: Enabled
-- Effect: Reduces visual artifacts caused by divergence shifts, improving overall 3D depth consistency.
-Uses inpainting to fill black regions after warping for a seamless result.

 ## Depth Map File Requirements
 ### 1. Just Have a Depth map Generated I suggest looking at